Once upon a time…

 She wished and dreamed she could be an artist or maker of some form, and spark in others the joy and inspiration that she herself so often felt.

-She told herself it wasn’t realistic or responsible, that she didn’t have enough talent, or formal training, and that it wasn’t a worthy or serious thing to do.
+She told herself it wasn’t realistic, that she didn’t have enough talent, or formal training, and that it wasn’t a worthy or serious thing to do.

 Besides, who was she to inspire others to feel good about themselves and their lives?
 Her own life was far from perfect, and she certainly didn’t feel happy every minute of every day.